-liaising and supporting ECA auditors throughout the full audit cycle of 2023/2024 and following up on preliminary findings and recommendations.
+• liaising and supporting ECA auditors throughout the full audit cycle of financial years 2023 and 2024 and following up on preliminary findings and recommendations.

 4.5.4 Anti-fraud

 The objective of 2024 will be to carry on the implementation of the IHI JU Anti-Fraud Strategy and the action plan.